cc-archive/cc-cert-core/core/technical.md

 ![TechnicalImplementation](https://github.com/creativecommons/cc-cert-map/blob/master/img/TechnicalImplementation.jpg "TechnicalImplementation")

 Creative Commons licenses and tools are native to the Internet.
-Optimal use of Creative Commons involves prowess using Creative Commons technologies and integrating Creative Commons into other technologies.
+The Technical Implementation module helps you learn how to use Creative Commons technologies and integrate Creative Commons into other technologies.

 The Technical Implementation module has eight units of learning: